What is NDFF?

 A EPSRC-funded mid-range facility

 The National Dark Fibre Facility (NDFF) is an Engineering and Physical Sciences Research Council (EPSRC) National Research Facility, established in 2014 to enable researchers to develop the underpinning communications technologies for the future internet.
-EPSRC has provided £2.5 Million to fund the project.
-Following a competitive tendering process, the 5 years contract for NDFF has been awarded to UCL as prime contractor for a consortium comprising the Universities of Bristol, Cambridge and Southampton.
+EPSRC has provided £13.5 Million to fund the project since 2014.
+NDFF provides access to a dedicated dark fibre network at the physical layer, through access points at six universities/institutes (U. Bristol, U. Cambridge, U. Southampton, U. Surrey, UCL & NPL), with onward connection to European and Worldwide research networks via telecommunications facilities in London, as shown in Figure 1.
+Our dark fibre network is a reliable, ultra-high-bandwidth network that can be configured and managed remotely and dynamically.

 Figure 1.
 NDFF network logical diagram